Oil majors, governments haggle over sharing pain of deepest cuts yet

 Oil majors' production pnghttps://tmsnrt.rs/2YhKPrJ

-(Additional reporting by Ron Bousso, Julia Payne, Noah Browning, Florence Tan, Mariya Gordeyeva; writing by Dmitry Zhdannikov; editing by Barbara Lewis)
+(Additional reporting by Ron Bousso, Julia Payne, Noah Browning, Florence Tan, Mariya Gordeyeva; writing by Dmitry Zhdannikov; editing by Barbara Lewis and Marguerita Choy)

 ((Dmitri.Zhdannikov@thomsonreuters.com;))